New progress in the inverse problem in the calculus of variations: Introduction: the inverse problem

 The current attacks on this problem, dating back to the 1980s, involve the creation and use of various differential geometric tools.
 We offer the reader the following references which give some perspective on these developments \cite{AT92,Cramp84,CSMBP94,GM2,KP08,MFLMR90,P00,STP}.

 The current situation, in the framework of \cite{CSMBP94}, is that the following dimension $n$ situations are solved in the sense of Douglas. \begin{itemize} \item[1.] $\Phi$ is a multiple of the identity.
 The multiplier is determined by $n$ arbitrary functions each of $n+1$ variables.
 This is the extension of Douglas's case I. See \cite{Al06,AT92,SaCraMa}. \item[2.] $\Phi$ is diagonalisable with distinct eigenvalues and ``integrable eigenspaces".
 The multiplier is determined by $n$ arbitrary functions each of 2 variables.
 This is the extension of Douglas's case IIa1.
 See \cite{CPST,Al03}. \item[3.]
 There are many non-existence results depending on technical conditions on $\Phi$.
-For example, in this paper see theorem \ref{DI-first-step-cond} and also \cite{PK07}. \end{itemize}

-In this paper we will tackle the cases where some eigenspaces are integrable and some are not.
-This generalises Douglas's case IIa2 in which, for $n=2$, one eigenspace is integrable and one is not.
-In doing so we produce a scheme to replace the four cases of Douglas in the treatment of the arbitrary dimension problem.
-This is detailed in the last section.

-Of course, in general, $\Phi$ will not be diagonalisable over the reals.
-But when it is, the eigenvalues will generally be distinct and none of the eigenspaces will be integrable.
-Even in this situation there are cases where solutions exist.
-Indeed, it is remarkable that so many of the cases are well populated with variational equations.
-We will illustrate our own results with a number of examples in the second last section.
+See \cite{PK07}. \end{itemize}

 In the context of our current paper Anderson and Thompson~\cite{AT92} made a significant breakthrough by applying the method of exterior differential systems (EDS) to the inverse problem.
 They illustrated the effectiveness of the method by many concrete examples.
 In their paper, however only Douglas's case I where $\Phi$ is a multiple of the identity was generalised to arbitrary $n$.
 Aldridge \cite{Al03} and Aldridge et al \cite{Al06} pursued this EDS approach further using the connection of Massa and Pagani~\cite{MaPa94}.
-While the thesis \cite{Al03} re-investigated Douglas' case IIa2 in dimension 2 and recovered case IIa1 for arbitrary dimension, the paper \cite{Al06} focused on the first step of EDS process which is the so-called differential ideal step.
+While the thesis \cite{Al03} re-investigated Douglas' case IIa2 in dimension 2 and recovered case IIa1 for arbitrary dimension, the paper \cite{Al06} focused only on the first step of EDS process, the so-called differential ideal step.

-In this paper we will use EDS to generalise to arbitrary dimension Douglas' case IIa2: the semi-separable case where $\Phi$ is diagonalisable with distinct eigenvalues.
-We give a set of necessary and sufficient conditions to be able to quickly check the existence of the solution rather than processing the whole EDS procedure over again for each system of SODE.
-In addition, we identify the importance of an integrable direction in an eigen-distribution for the existence of non-degenerate solutions.